jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 with them in the situation where they had just been slaves.
 We must remember the condition of education throughout the North.
 It was far different than the progress that has been made up to this day.
 And that in the South there were very few public schools.
-The public schools were largely for the <a name="page29"></a>poor, and other people went to the private schools, and there was a prohibition against the Negro going to any school because it might make him rebellious. </p>
+The public schools were largely for the poor, and other people went to the private schools, and there was a prohibition against the Negro going to any school because it might make him rebellious. </p>
 <p>Now, when you take all of that into account and consider what happened at that